 If you are aware of any programs or services which might be of use to our readership, please share via the contact us form.
 Resources that we are seeking would include any businesses that are in search of labor, skilled, highly trained, or otherwise.
 Contractors and builders who normally recruit via traditional media may find it useful to employ our Grapevine to spread the word.

-There are some programs that may lead to work in other environments, perhaps even out of state (Jobs Plus is one example) and even out of country (many programs exist, including some related to medical tourism and other NGO opportunities especially with our sister organizations in Costa Rico and Sudan).
+There are some programs that may lead to work in other environments, perhaps even out of state (Jobs Plus is one example) and even out of country (many programs exist, including some related to medical tourism and other NGO opportunities especially with our sister organizations in Costa Rica and Sudan).